 If you’re reading this, I hope it’s because you enjoyed part 1!
 I have less experience with this next section of Canada, so it’s mostly ideas of where I would stop when I do my Great Canadian Road Trip.

-We left off in Thunder Bay, after having travelled the coast of Lake Huron and Lake Superior.
+We left off in Thunder Bay, after having traveled the coast of Lake Huron and Lake Superior.
 It’s now time to cross the prairies.
 Many people look at the prairies as a painfully long and boring drive to power through without stopping.
 I’ll admit, it is very flat and I did not particularly enjoy it when I did it as a kid.
 But if we’re trying to maximize national parks while minimizing costs, we need the prairies!
 Note: I did only part of this section when I was younger, so the photos have been taken from various external sources (included in the caption).

 Thunder Bay to Banff National Park (15-20 nights)

 First is the drive from Thunder Bay (A) to Winnipeg (B), which takes a little under 8 hours.
 I included a link to the Winnipeg Tourism website; I haven’t been there since I was 10 or 12 so I wouldn’t know what to recommend (I’d probably just keep driving the additional 3 hours to Riding Mountain National Park (C) without really making a stop).
 I’ve done some day hikes around Clear Lake, and I remember all of them being lovely.
 You can camp in the park and I’d recommend staying 2-3 nights (there’s a lot driving on either side so it’s nice to have two days of hiking day trails as a break from driving).